StephGit/techkaffi-playwright/slides.md

 });
 ```

 <!--
 Syntax more readable with Cypress, as long your are not familiar to async/await patterns

 Test flow feels more natural with Playwright

 Cypress uses a unique command chaining API with implicit waiting
 - Automatic retry-ability built into commands and hides complexity of async operations from the test writer

+Playwright uses Locators to find elements and commands to perform actions
 -->

 ---